kailash-manasarovar/statement/docs/timeline/2025/february.md

 - I tell him I think the Adams family are involved.
 - He tells me he went to school with one of them; a male who committed suicide.
 - I tell him I was right to be suspicious of him.

+### Lorraine's daughter (trans son) at the Chinese

+- I take Paul for dinner at the Chinese restaurant.
+- A bunch of the Moors & Christians group are having dinner there at the same time.
+- I've sat down for about ten minutes when Lorraine's trans daughter walks in.
+- They've obviously requested her/his attendance.
+- She/he looks a bit surprised, bemused, as if she wasn't expecting such a large group of people.
+- You know, if it wasn't because of the obvious animosity between Hazel and Lorraine back in 2008 or earlier, and Lorraine finding out stuff (sedating young famous good-looking Spanish men and then blackmailing them), and the vindictiveness of Hazel generally, they might have had me at "trans kids"... but not a chance in hell that isn't fully part of their hypno-tech.
+- Of course it is, for sick porn genres and then the lie spreads and grows and no-one knows how to contain it anymore... and it is such a sick and twisted lie, it's growth may end up destroying the world.

 ### Lourdes